-NFL LEADERSHIP: Within the National Football League, Michael's considerable influence is illustrated by his appointment to 10 different league committees, including chairmanship of two.
-In December of 2014, Bidwill was selected to chair the league's Conduct Committee which was formed to ensure that the league's Personal Conduct Policy remains current and consistent with best practices and evolving legal and social standards.
-Bidwill brings unique perspective and experience to the Committee, as he was an Assistant U.S. Attorney with the Department of Justice in Phoenix from 1990-96, specializing in homicide and other violent crime cases.
+In December of 2014, Bidwill was selected to chair the league's Conduct Committee.
+Formed to ensure that the league's Personal Conduct Policy remains current and consistent with best practices and evolving legal and social standards, the committee reviews that policy at least annually and recommends appropriate changes with advice from outside experts.
+Bidwill brings unique perspective and experience to the Committee, as he was an Assistant U.S. Attorney with the Department of Justice in Phoenix from 1990-96, specializing in homicide and violent crime cases.

-Michael also chairs the league's Stadium Security and Fan Behavior Committee, a group of eight club executives that oversees and develops best security practices for NFL facilities.
-He has also been a member of the league's Business Ventures Committee since 2007.
+Michael also chairs the league's Security and Fan Conduct Committee, a group of eight club executives that oversees and develops best security practices for NFL facilities, and has also been a member of the league's Business Ventures Committee since 2007.
+In December of 2012, he was appointed to the board of the National Football League Foundation which is dedicated to improving the lives of those touched by the game of football - from players at all levels to communities across the country.